-The Maynooth University International Office (IO) reviews all Non-EU students applications.
-If you are from a non-EU country, the international office is dedicated to help with your queries, please contact them at firstname.lastname@example.org.
+The Maynooth University Graduate Studies Office reviews all non-EU student applications.
+If you are from a non-EU country and have queries in relation to your application, please contact the Postgraduate Admissions Team at [email protected].

 DEFERRING YOUR PLACE ON A POSTGRADUATE PROGRAMME